 The pharmacy was secured from unauthorised access.
+The Post Office did not open outside the pharmacy opening hours.
 It was bright, clean and tidy throughout; this presented a professional image.
 Pharmacy-only medicines were kept behind the counter.
 There was a clear view of the medicines counter from the dispensary and the pharmacist could hear conversations at the counter and could intervene when needed.
 Air conditioning was available; the room temperature was suitable for storing medicines.

-There was a small padded bench in the shop area for people to use.
-This was positioned away from the medicines counter to help minimise the risk of conversations at the counter being heard.
-The consultation room was accessible to wheelchair users and was located in the shop area.
-It was suitably equipped and well-screened.
+There were two chairs in the shop area.
+These were positioned away from the medicines counter to help minimise the risk of conversations at the counter being heard.
+The consultation room was accessible to wheelchair users and was located a room at the back of the pharmacy.
+It was suitably equipped, well-screened, and kept secure when not in use.
 Low-level conversations in the consultation room could not be heard from the shop area.
 Toilet facilities were clean and not used for storing pharmacy items.
 There were separate hand washing facilities available.

-Principle 4 - Services ✓ Standards met
+Principle 4 - Services Standards met

 Overall, the pharmacy provides its services safely and manages them well.
-The pharmacy highlights prescriptions for higher-risk medicines so that there is an opportunity to speak with people when they collect these medicines.
-The pharmacy gets its medicines from reputable suppliers and stores them properly.
+The pharmacy gets its medicines from reputable suppliers and largely stores them properly.
 It responds appropriately to drug alerts and product recalls.
 This helps make sure that its medicines and devices are safe for people to use.
 People with a range of needs can access the pharmacy's services.

-There was step-free access to the pharmacy through a wide entrance.
+There was step-free access to the pharmacy through a wide entrance with an automatic door.
 Team members had a clear view of the main entrance from the medicines counter and could help people into the premises where needed.
 Services and opening times were clearly advertised and a variety of health information leaflets was available.

 The pharmacist said that she checked monitoring record books for people taking higher-risk medicines such as methotrexate and warfarin.
-And a record of blood test results was kept on the person's medication record.
+And a record of blood test results was kept.
 This made it easier for the pharmacy to check that the person was having the relevant tests done at appropriate intervals.
 Prescriptions for higher-risk medicines were highlighted, so there was the opportunity to speak with these people when they collected their medicines.
-Prescriptions for Schedule 3 CDs were highlighted but prescriptions for Schedule 4 CDs were not.
-The MCA knew that prescriptions for these CDs were only valid for 28 days, but she was not sure which medicines were Schedule 4 CDs.
+Prescriptions for Schedule 3 CDs were highlighted, but not for Schedule 4 CDs.
 This could increase the chance of these medicines being supplied when the prescription is no longer valid.
-The pharmacist said that she would also highlight prescriptions for Schedule 4 CDs in the future.
-The pharmacist said they checked CDs and fridge items with people when handing them out.
-She said that the pharmacy supplied valproate medicines to a few people.
-And there was one person in the at-risk group who needed to be on the Pregnancy Prevention Programme.
-The pharmacist explained that she had spoken with the person and this had been recorded on their medication record.
-The pharmacist said that she would order additional patient information leaflets and warning cards from the manufacturer as she couldn't find them.
+The MCA was not sure how long these prescriptions were valid for.
+The pharmacist said that she would ensure that these were highlighted in the future.
+Dispensed fridge items were kept in clear plastic bags to aid identification.
+The pharmacist said that the pharmacy supplied valproate medicines to a few people.
+But there were currently no people in the at-risk group who needed to be on the Pregnancy Prevention Programme.
+The pharmacy had the relevant patient information leaflets and warning cards available.

 Stock was stored in an organised manner in the dispensary.
-Expiry dates were checked every three months and this activity was recorded.
-Stock due to expire within the next six months were marked.
-There were no date-expired items found in with dispensing stock.
+Expiry dates were checked every month and this activity was recorded.
+Stock due to expire within the next six months was marked and items were generally removed from dispensing stock around three months before they were due to expire.
+There were several mixed batches found with dispensing stock.
+Not keeping the medicines in appropriately labelled containers could make it harder for the pharmacy to date-check the stock properly or respond to safety alerts appropriately.
+The dispenser said that she would ensure that medicines were kept in their original packaging in the future.